[co-author: Jaimie Wolbers]

 “Courtsiding” involves providing information to an accomplice who then places spot bets on particular outcomes, such as the outcome of a particular point, seconds before betting closes.
 It generally exploits delays between live play and international television broadcasts.

 It is alleged that the spectator used a device attached to his mobile phone in order to send live match data to an overseas betting agency.
-He has been bailed and is due to appear before the Magistrates Court again next week.
+He has been bailed and permitted to return to the United Kingdom pending his committal hearing, which will not be scheduled until after March 2014.

 The State of Victoria only introduced section 195C into the Crimes Act in 2013.
 The section provides that: